Quick Glance Creating Values

 Focus is on seeing shapes, edge handling and how to see values.
 Learning the benefits of using a limited color palette.
+Real example comparisons will be shown and studied.

-Hand Outs: Exploring Paint Characteristic Groups.
+Exploring Paint Characteristic Groups.
 It will describe the 5 types, like transparency, granulation and tinting strength.

-Goal: By identifying paints by their Pigment Index numbers, you move from guessing to intentional mixing, which reduces the anxiety of the "unpredictable".
+By identifying paints by their Pigment Index numbers, you move from guessing to intentional mixing, which reduces the anxiety of the "unpredictable".

 Hands On: By dividing our paper with masking tape we will create two studies.
 Black and White and a limited color palette study.